rickpowell1311/InstaSQLite/README.md

 });
 ```

-Get the standard ADO.NET IDbConnection, and use it (probably with Dapper or another nice micro ORM)
+Get the standard ADO.NET IDbConnection, and use it (probably with Dapper or another nice micro ORM).
+Updates will be applied automatically if they have not been already.

 ```
 using (var conn = dbManager.Database())